randallka/browser-soccer-game/README.md

 #### For each phase the instructions will prompt the user to select a player from their roster.
 Upon hovering the player buttons the user can see each players attack and defense stat.
 #### After a player is chosen by the user the computer will select a player best suited to compete in the given gamephase.
 The players are compared and results are displayed on the feild and reflected in the game score
 #### Each player can only be used once.
 After all players have been used the game results are evaluated and the user is shown whether they won, lost, or tied
+#### Crowd noises are played when the user scores or is scored against and a whisle signifies the end of the game.Click the sound button next to the title to toggle on some soccer stadium noise!

 ### Next Steps:
 * reset button
 * difficulty modes
-* animations and sounds to make game events more obvious
+* animations make game events more obvious